pkoning2/pydecnet/pydecnet/README.txt

 connection tracking part).
 All have received at least cursory testing.

-- NSP and Session Control layer, with support for internal applications (implemented as Python modules).
-There are several application modules available, all of which are enabled by default:
-"mirror" (for NCP LOOP NODE support), "nml" (NICE protocol implementation for read operations only) and "evl" (logging sink, accepts DECnet event messages from other nodes and send them to the logging machinery).
+- NSP and Session Control layer, with support for applications (implemented as Python modules or as files which are run in a subprocess).
+There are several applications available, most of which are enabled by default: "mirror" (for NCP LOOP NODE support), "nml" (NICE protocol implementation for read operations only) and "evl" (logging sink, accepts DECnet event messages from other nodes and send them to the logging machinery), "pmr" (poor man's routing "Passthrough" object) and "fal" (DAP file access listener, not enabled by default).

 - Fairly complete monitoring via HTTP or HTTPS, with CSS support.
 Also monitoring via the NICE protocol.

 - An API framework accessed via JSON.
-At the moment this supports status queries (accessing about the same data as the HTTP monitoring does) as well as a MOP Console Carrier client and MOP Counters Request client.
+This supports status queries (similar to the data shown by the HTTP monitoring), a MOP Circuit Loop requester, Console Carrier client and MOP Counters Request client, all these for Ethernet circuits.
+Also access to the Session Control services, allowing external programs to request connections outbound, receive inbound connections, and communicate over those connections.

 - Other infrastructure: event logging tied into the Python logging module, with event filtering, as well as support for the standard